BartvLaatum/GreenLight-Gym2/README.md

 The model is wrapped in the Gymnasium environment to experiment (reinforcement) learning-based controllers.

-Since the downstream model is implemented in CasADi, also *advanced* control techniques like MPC are available.
+Since the GreenLight model is implemented in CasADi, also *advanced* control techniques like MPC are available.